encodis/gametables/README.md

 -  hobgoblins
 ```

-#### vars
+#### variables

 A string containing any number of variable assignments (see below).
 This parameter will be evaluated when the table is read (in fact, when *all* the tables are read) so it can be used to set up variables for use elsewhere.
 Note that dice rolls are evaluated *before* the variables are set so:

 ```
-vars: $num=1d6$
+variables: $num=1d6$
 ```

 will set `num` to a value between 1 and 6.

-Note that the `vars` field of each table is read and evaluated in the order they are read, so it is quite possible to overwrite variables.
+Note that the `variables` field of each table is read and evaluated in the order they are read, so it is quite possible to overwrite variables.
 This field is useful when using modifiers to lookup rolls, as it can be used to set default values.

 ### Table Links